keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 Yeah, I know the title is a bit much.

 Alrighty, fam.
 Today’s the day.
-We’re going to talk about the concept of detoxing.
+We’re going to talk about "detoxing".

 Detoxing gets thrown around a lot these days in both the nutrition and yoga circles.

-The concept of detoxing is amazing.
+In theory, the concept of detoxing is amazing.
 Do thing X to get all the toxins out of your body.

 So amazing, in fact, I can’t help but wonder…